Dental Implants Coral Springs

 Dental Implant Surgery

-The dental implant surgery will be performed by our implant dentist in Coral Springs, Dr. Hassan.
-With years of experience and training, he will take proper care to make sure you are in no pain while receiving permanent prosthetics that will change your life.
-After administering local anesthesia, he will make one or more incisions in your gums to expose the bone.
-Carefully positioning each implant into its designated spot, he will close the gum tissue and place a protective cap over the area.
+The dental implant surgery can be performed by our periodontal specialist or our highly trained general dentist of your choice.
+Our experienced team will take proper care to make sure you are in no pain while receiving permanent prosthetics that will change your life.
+After administering local anesthesia, the doctor will make one or more incisions in your gums to expose the bone.
+Carefully positioning each implant into its designated spot, they will close the gum tissue and place a protective cap over the area until healing is complete.

 After your surgical procedure, you will return home to spend 3-6 months recovering.
 It is during this time that osseointegration will occur, causing your implants to fuse with your bone tissues.
 This ensures a firm foundation for your customized restoration, which will be the final step in the process.
 But before you receive your new teeth, you must fully heal and have your metal abutments added.
 These are small connector appliances that attach to your implants and hold the restoration in place.